robne1982/AlternativeVote/README.md

 ## Usage

 Run the python code.
-Out is written to the console.
+Output is written to the console.

 ## Output